The bottom line on fake reviews: They’re more trouble than they’re worth.

 “Is it defamatory to say people were fired if they quit?” is just one of the common slander and libel questions we often field.
 Check out our blog for more defamation case examples and lawyer advice.

-If that is something you’ve said before, re-think your promotional pride, because using phony review sites — or allowing your affiliates to use them — could land you on Skid Row.
+A bit of advice: Re-think your promotional pride, because using phony review sites — or allowing your affiliates to use them — could land you on Skid Row.
 (OK, that’s overly dramatic.
 But using fake review websites can get you into expensive trouble with the FTC.)

 FTC Busts Weight-Loss Company for Not Following Marketing Guidelines

-The Federal Trade Commission busted a pair of diet pill pushers – Sale Slash and Purists Choice – for not adhering to promotional guidelines laid out in the Lanham Act and Dot Com Disclosures.
+The Federal Trade Commission busted a pair of diet pill brands – Sale Slash and Purists Choice – for not adhering to promotional guidelines laid out in the Lanham Act and Dot Com Disclosures.

 Merchants of “organic” weight-loss supplements, Sale Slash and Purists Choice, sold things like Pure Garcinia Cambogia, Premium Green Coffee, Premium White Kidney Bean Extract, Pure Forskolin Extract, and Pure Caralluma Fimbriata Extract.